 Surprisingly, perhaps, these proposals were met with scepticism by the police: Chief Constable Mike Cunningham, the CEO of the College of Policing, argued that “an investment in police numbers alone will not be enough to meet the future demands we face as a service”.

 This lack of enthusiasm is well-founded.
-The mix of crime has changed since the Coalition Government's programme of austerity began in 2010, with the police getting busier despite falling reported crime rates.
+Our analysis from Performance Tracker – produced in partnership with the Chartered Institute of Public Finance and Accountancy – found that the mix of crime has changed since the Coalition Government's programme of austerity began in 2010, with the police getting busier despite falling reported crime rates.
 Police-recorded crime has been increasing since 2014/15 and the proportion of violent and complex crimes is rising fastest.
 Sexual offences have gone up by 83%, and violence against individuals jumped by 115%.
 By contrast, other less resource-intensive crimes like recorded thefts or criminal damage have not risen as quickly (with respective increases of 15% and 14% in the same period).

 This steep increase in complex and violent crimes means that deploying additional police on the streets may not be appropriate, with these crimes often requiring more substantial involvement from other types of police staff including those working in operational and business support.